syncfusion-content/xamarin-docs/Xamarin/ListView/Working-with-SfListView.md

 ## ForceUpdateItemSize Method

 You can refresh a particular item or entire listView items by using the [ForceUpdateItemSize](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ForceUpdateItemSize.html) method.
-The `ForceUpdateItemSize` is a depricated method instead of this you can use the [RefreshListViewItem](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~RefreshListViewItem.html) method.
+The `ForceUpdateItemSize` is a deprecated method instead of this you can use the [RefreshListViewItem](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~RefreshListViewItem.html) method.

 {% tabs %}
 {% highlight c# %}